Hiring in Europe in 2025? Get our free guide to employment costs, net pay, and salary benchmarks across 36 European countries.

-Companies employing workers with no work experience or under the age of 30 with a permanent employment contract do not need to make health insurance contributions for one to five years, depending on the case.
+Companies employing workers with no work experience or under 30 with a permanent employment contract do not need to make health insurance contributions for one to five years, depending on the case.

 Companies with more than 20 employees must employ disabled individuals.
 The number of disabled employees depends on the number of employees, but it cannot be lower than 3% of the total number of employees.

-Companies that do not comply with this requirement must pay a monthly fee amounting to 20% of the minimum salary for each disabled employee they are not employing.
+Companies that do not comply with this requirement must pay a monthly fee of 20% of the minimum salary for each disabled employee they are not employing.

 Employers must pay a monthly fee to the chamber of commerce, which ranges from EUR 5 to EUR 527, depending on the company size.